lupyuen/lupyuen.github.io/src/iot.md

 _(Note: We observed this issue with Zig Compiler version 0.10.0, it might have been fixed in later versions of the compiler)_

-TODO

-Zig Compiler crashes when it tries to initialise the Timer Struct at startup...
+Zig Compiler crashes when it tries to initialise the __Timer Struct__ at startup...

 ```zig
 /// Timer to handle the application data transmission duty cycle